ssvat/mpc/README.md

 The cost function parameters were tuned by try-and-error method, with the values stored in the src/MPC.h file.
 The objective is to reach maximal speed and agressive race style with use of the whole width of the road and breaking before turns.

-Time step duration (dt) was setted equal to the latancy of the simulation (0.1 s), hense, 20 time steps (N) was used.
-The timestep evaluation frquency and evaluation period were set up as 10 and 0.1, repspectively, equal to the latency of the simluation as 0.1 s.

 There are two kinds of errors: cross track error (cte) and orientation error (eψ):

 ![Equations 2](equations2.png)